MohamadElgendy23/DOM-Projects/README.md

 This repository contains projects that manipulate the DOM.
 The projects here serve mainly for practice and shows passion towards software engineering and continual learning.
-I will continue adding projects as I work on them. :)
+I will add more projects as I work on them. :)

 1. Counter: A counter project that allows users to increment and decrement a number displayed on the screen.
 It also includes a button to reset the counter to zero.